 • The mean response time of the system is in the range of 10 hours.
 System availability is provided by the distribution of the satellites in their orbital planes.

 • The modular interface design of the ground segment permits also future integration into an international reconnaissance network (mutual utilization of the system, etc.).

 • SAR imaging modes provided: stripmap and spotlight.
-Stripmap imaging involves antenna pointing into a fixed direction (normally in cross-track).
+Stripmap imaging involves an antenna pointing in a fixed direction (normally in cross-track).
 Internally, these modes are referred to as "Strip-SAR" and "Slip-SAR."
 Strip-SAR observations are conducted in the nadir direction.
-In Slip-SAR mode, the entire spacecraft is rotated into the direction of the target to increase the integration time and therefore the in-track resolution.
+In Slip-SAR mode, the entire spacecraft is rotated in the direction of the target to increase the integration time and therefore the in-track resolution.

 • Spatial resolution of SAR data: 0.5 m in spotlight mode for a scene of about 5.5 km x 5.5 km in size; a stripmap scene has a size of 60 km x 8 km.